Hands-On Introduction to Web Scraping in Python: A Powerful Way to Extract Data for your Data Science Project

 Scrape URLs and Email IDs from a Web Page

-Two of the most common features we try to scrape are website URLs and email IDs.
+Two of the most common features we try to scrape using web scraping are website URLs and email IDs.
 I’m sure you’ve worked on projects or challenges where extracting email IDs in bulk was required (see marketing teams!).
 So let’s see how to scrape these aspects in Python.

 Using the Console of the Web Browser